-City College Norwich ("The College") is committed to fostering high standards of data protection in all processing of personal data relating to employees, students, contractors and visitors.
-In particular, the College will work to ensure that all legal obligations under the General Data Protection Regulation (GDPR) and successor legislation are met by all organisations.
+City College Norwich ("The College") is committed to fostering high standards of data protection when processing personal data relating to employees, students, contractors and visitors.
+In particular, the College will work to ensure that all legal obligations under the UK General Data Protection Regulation (UK GDPR) and successor legislation are met..